Mrs Sarah Vivian

 Research interests

-Sarah is a Registered Veterinary Nurse and lecturer at the University of Bristol with an interest in research surrounding education, mental health and well-being within the veterinary nursing profession.
+Sarah is a Registered Veterinary Nurse, lecturer and Admissions Tutor at the University of Bristol with an interest in research surrounding education, mental health and well-being within the veterinary nursing profession.

 She has competed a Masters in Research which focused on job satisfaction of RVNs, the role of RVNs and how education has prepared RVNs for their roles.
 Sarah also holds an Honours degree in Animal Science from Worcester University.
-She has undertaken a Research Development Fellowship with SUNCET and is a Senior Fellow of the Higher Education Academy.
-In 2017 she spoke at the CAVS/CAVLMZ Annual Veterinary Conference regarding the veterinary nurse and reproduction in small animals.
+She is currently working on a PhD via publications looking at Porfessional Identity of Veterinary Nurses.

 Projects and supervisions